-After successfully completing the 18-day Everest base camp trek and Island Peak climbing in Nepal, I have one piece of advice: don’t underestimate the beast that is Island Peak!
+After successfully completing the 18-day Everest Base Camp Trek and Island Peak climbing in Nepal, I have one piece of advice: don’t underestimate the beast that is Island Peak!

-1) Where is Island Peak and how high is it?
+Where is Island Peak

 When looking at the snow-capped peak from afar, it looks like an island rising tall amongst a sea of ice in the middle of the Chukhung Valley.
 Hence the name, Island Peak.

-I barely made it to Everest base camp and adding Island Peak to my itinerary saw me being pushed to my limits – mentally, physically and emotionally.
+I barely made it to Everest Base Camp and adding Island Peak to my itinerary saw me being pushed to my limits – mentally, physically, and emotionally.

-2) Island Peak difficulty
+Island Peak Difficulty

-Unlike the more technical expeditions such as Ama Dablam and Lhotse, Island Peak is making a name for itself as being an entry level mountaineering peak in Nepal.
+Unlike the more technical expeditions such as Ama Dablam and Lhotse, Island Peak is making a name for itself as being an entry-level mountaineering peak in Nepal.

 But is it really?